lakshay35/Chat_Express/README.md

 <p>To try out this project clone this repository and run the "nodemon" command.
 Then open localhost:3000 in your broswer to use the application</p>

+<p>The CSS button animation was a work of Vincent Durand that can be found at http://www.designskilz.com/cool-css-buttons/</p>
 <p>The MIT License is in effect</p>

 <code>By Lakshay Sharma</code>